MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 of the MKE configuration file. `authentication` is enabled by default, however the settings for each of the individual authentication methods are disabled.
 To enable a service, set its `enabled` configuration option to `true`.
-Doing so will install authentication method of your choice on your cluster.
+Doing so will install the authentication method of your choice on your cluster.

 ```yaml
 authentication: